mit-teaching-systems-lab/threeflows/README.md

 This builds artifacts and places them in the `ui/build` folder.

 ### Type check with Flow
-This starts a Flow server in the background, and then runs a typecheck once.
+This starts a [Flow](https://flowtype.org/) server in the background, and then runs a typecheck once.
 There's no watch command right now.
 ```
 ui $ npm run flow
 ``

 ### Run all tests
-This is used in CI, and runs any and all tests in the project.
+This is used in CI, and runs any and all tests in the project including typechecks.
 ```
 ui $ npm run test
 ```